 - Skim any foam that rises to the surface during the first 10-15 minutes.
 Stir occasionally and simmer for another 45 minutes or until the split peas and lentils are tender.
 Add more stock if the soup seems too thick.

-- Remove ham hock, cool slightly and cut up any meat and add back to the soup.
-Don’t worry if you don’t have any good meat to use.
+- Remove ham shanks, cool slightly and cut up meat and add back to the soup.

 - Check for seasoning and serve.